-It is commonly referred to as the “plum pudding model” because it can be visualized as a plum pudding dish where the pudding describes to the positively charged atom and the plum pieces describe the electrons.
+It is commonly referred to as the “plum pudding model” because it can be visualized as a plum pudding dish where the pudding describes the positively charged atom and the plum pieces describe the electrons.

 Thomson’s atomic structure described atoms as electrically neutral, i.e. the positive and the negative charges were of equal magnitude.